-Never start a cover letter with "To Whom it May Concern".
+- Never start a cover letter with "To Whom it May - Concern".
 When writing a cover letter, don't be afraid to contact the company to see if you can find out who is receiving/reviewing the applications.
 If you can't find a name, it's best to use "Dear Hiring Manager" instead.

 Include 5 blank lines of space after the closing remarks in order to leave room for your signature.
-Include your after the signature.
+Include your printed name www.depts.ttu.edu/provost/success/index.php | success@ttu.edu